hahnprojects/flow/README.md

 You can use the [flow-module-examples](https://gitlab.com/hahnpro/flow/-/tree/master/examples) project as a template for creating new Flow-Modules.

-A minimal project setup should look somthing like this:
+A minimal project setup should look something like this:

 ```
 project